rosin-project/metacontrol_experiments/README.md

 ## Run the scripts

-There are two scripts, one to run a single simulation and another to run simulations on a batch.
+There are several scripts, to run a single simulation or to run simulations on a batch.

+- `run_single_sim.sh` : Main script, runs a full simulation on a single terminal, the parameter are listed below.
+- `run_single_sim_desktop.sh` : Runs a full simulation, but launches three different terminals.
+Accepts the same parameters as `run_single_sim.sh` Runs a single simulation on a single terminal.
+  - **Note** gnome-terminal needs to be installed for this script to run.
+- `run_batch_sim.sh` and  `run_combined_test.sh`: Both are used to run a batch of simulations, they uses the `run_single_sim` script whit different configurations at every time.

-### Run a single simulation
+### Parameters for a single simulation run

-The ./run_single_sim.sh accepts the following parameters
+The `run_single_sim.sh` and  `run_single_sim_desktop.sh` scripts accept the following parameters:

 ```bash
 -i <init_position: (1 / 2 / 3)>